zesk/build/docs/tools/apt.md

 ### `whichApt` - Install tools using `apt-get` if they are not found

-whichApt binary aptInstallPackage

 Installs an apt package if a binary does not exist in the which path.
 The assumption here is that `aptInstallPackage` will install the desired `binary`.

-If fails, runs `buildFailed` and outputs the log file.

 Confirms that `binary` is installed after installation succeeds.